gillius/jalleg/README.md

 [JVM language](https://en.wikipedia.org/wiki/List_of_JVM_languages)
 (Java obviously, but also other languages such as Groovy, Kotlin, JavaScript, Scala, Jython, JRuby, and Clojure).

+From the Allegro site: Allegro is a cross-platform library mainly aimed at video game and multimedia programming.
+It handles common, low-level tasks such as creating windows, accepting user input, loading data, drawing images, playing sounds, etc.

 (Note: JavaScript on JVM does not mean it can run in a browser.
 If you want a true JS port of Allegro, check out [Allegro.js](http://allegrojs.net/))

 This project was inspired to build a modern version of a very old project, [JAllegro](https://sourceforge.net/projects/jallegro/) by Kazzmir.

-The binding is based on the [JNA library](https://github.com/java-native-access/jna) to bind to the pre-built Allegro DLL/so library.
+The binding uses the [JNA library](https://github.com/java-native-access/jna) to call the native code.
 The bindings were generated in part from the [JNAerator](http://jnaerator.googlecode.com/) project, then manipulated to fit the needs and style for jalleg.

 Allegro was a library I originally worked with a lot when I was learning C/C++ development in DOS in the late 1990s, and has always had a special meaning to me.
 Allegro 5 is a modern, cross-platform variation of the library supporting hardware